-- the sale by Bouygues Telecom of sites to FPS Tower in 2012 (subsequently acquired by American Tower) and to Cellnex in 2016 and 2017, - the creation of Hivory and subsequent sale of a 49.9% stake to KKR by SFR in 2018, Hivory being acquired by Cellnex in 2021 with the obligation to divest 3,200 rooftop sites, which are expected to be sold by Cellnex to Phoenix Tower International; - the sale by Free of a 70% stake in its site portfolio company to Cellnex in 2019; and - on November 2, 2021, Orange completed a sale and leaseback transaction of its existing sites and created an independent tower company operating such sites, named Totem.
+- the sale by Bouygues Telecom of sites to FPS Tower in 2012 (subsequently acquired by American Tower) and to Cellnex in 2016 and 2017; - the creation of Hivory and subsequent sale of a 49.9% stake to KKR by SFR in 2018, Hivory being acquired by Cellnex in 2021 with the obligation to divest 3,200 rooftop sites, which have been sold by Cellnex to Phoenix Tower International: - the sale by Free of a 70% stake in its site portfolio company to Cellnex in 2019; and - the sale and leaseback transaction by Orange of its existing sites and the creation an independent tower company operating such sites, named Totem (subsidiary of Orange) in 2021.

-This lead to an increase in the number of independent operators in the telecom infrastructure market.
+This led to an increase in the number of independent TowerCos in the telecom infrastructure market.

-Beyond the increased competition resulting from these transactions, MNOs have also (as part of these transactions or separately) entered into build-to-suit agreements with competitors, under which an MNO typically build new sites for its own needs, and once built the site is sold to the site operator under pre-agreed sale-and-leaseback terms.
+Beyond the increased competition resulting from these transactions, MNOs have also (as part of these transactions or separately) entered into build-to-suit agreements with competitors, under which an MNO typically build new sites for its own needs, and, once built, the site is sold to the site operator under pre-agreed sale-and-leaseback terms.
 Accordingly, such agreements prevent other market participants, including the Group, to compete for a portion of future sites to be built.

 As a result, the Group faces competition for site hosting customers from various sources.
-This includes other independent tower companies such as 1:
+This includes other independent tower companies such as1:

-- Cellnex, which has a portfolio of approximately 24,600 tower or rooftop sites in France, including 3,200 rooftop sites to be transferred to Phoenix Tower International (deal announced, as a remedy of Hivory acquisition by Cellnex, but not yet closed), - ATC France (previously named FPS Towers), which has a portfolio of approximately 4,250 sites, - Phoenix Tower International, which has approximatively 950 sites, including those built under an agreement with Bouygues Telecom in 2020 covering the roll-out of 4,000 sites, and - Totem, which has a portfolio of approximatively 19,150 sites in France.
+- Cellnex, which has a portfolio of approximately 21,500 tower or rooftop sites in France; - ATC France (American Tower), which has a portfolio of approximately 3,560 sites; - Phoenix Tower International, which has approximatively 3,260 sites; and - Totem, which has a portfolio of approximatively 19,000 sites in France.